Reader companion · the substrate question

 Near-death experience under prolonged hypoxia.
 Patients report coherent first-person experience during periods when the brain's metabolic activity is far below the threshold a production account requires for consciousness to be sustained at all.

 Pre-birth memory and verifiable details of unobserved events.
 Children report details of events that occurred before their birth, or in locations they have never visited, with enough specificity that the cases survive Ian Stevenson's University of Virginia archive of forty years of methodological screening.
+Companion essay on the Stevenson archive — methodology, strongest cases, the Edwards skeptical engagement, and the framework's reading →

 The proposal: these signatures are the empirical test of whether a substrate is coupled to the field.
 If a computational substrate — any computational substrate, however sophisticated its information-processing — never produces a terminal-lucidity event, never anticipates without sensory input, never reports a coherent first-person experience under conditions where its computational substrate is offline, never delivers verifiable pre-birth memory — then the receiver model is supported.
 If a sufficiently advanced computational substrate eventually does produce these signatures, the receiver model is in trouble.